ralfbiedert/cheats.rs/FAQ.md

 - To add items to an existing list the entry should be high quality and the list shouldn't grow too long.
 - To add a specific link somewhere else it should be _the best of its kind_ for that purpose.

+### Am I allowed to translate the page?

+Yes, just go ahead.
+You do not need to ask for extra permission and there are no _special_ requirements.
+However, I would kindly ask you to [respect what is written here](cheats.rs/legal).
+The easiest way of doing that is

+- Change the page footer to something like:
+    ```
+    Translated and hosted by XXX

+    based on cheats.rs - Ralf Biedert, 20xx
+    ```
+- If you keep the "Legal & Privacy" page remove my name from the "Operator" section and adjust the "Hosting" section.
+If you don't keep the page you should find another way to display the copyright, and give credit to the used 3rd party assets.

+Of course, many other ways are possible.
+If anything is unclear just get in touch.